midwest-manuscripts/peripheralmss/digitization/digitization_guidelines.md

 * Scale and color bar included if at all feasible.
 * Scan to individual page edges including small (¼ inch) borders.
 Exceptions will be noted such as items too large to accommodate both the item and any sundries.
-* Scan all pages, including blank pages
+* Scan all pages (recto and verso) including blank pages.

 ### Book Bindings Only